164 Wilmslow Road,

 No one has favorited this theater yet

-Located in the Rusholme district of Manchester on Wilmslow Road at the corner of Stone Place, opposite Dickenson Road.
+Located in the Rusholme district of Manchester on Wilmslow Road near the corner of Stone Place, opposite Dickenson Road.
 There had been a cinema operating on this site since 1916.
 In 1922, the Casino Cinema was built for Ben Kanter.
 It was one of the new breed of ‘super cinemas’ being built at that time, and opened on 6th March 1922.

 The exterior of Casino Cinema had a curved recessed bay, with a central section containing an arched window topped by a pediment.
 Seating was provided in stalls and circle levels and the proscenium was 35 feet wide.
 The cinema boasted a ballroom and a cafe.
 It was taken over by the Associated British Cinemas(ABC) chain on 1st July 1929.